pmoorman/growthcasts/collections/_course/module3.md

 ---

 {: .list .list--flat .list--small}
+- Strategy: understand how growth engines fit into the wider growth masterplan
+- Full meta-blueprint on how to design and architect growth engines on all channels
-- A detailed blueprint of the entire Facebook Ads blueprint.
-Learn which steps you need to take to unleash the power of the Facebook monster to <b>drive fast and predictable growth.</b>
+- Learn which steps you need to take to unleash the power of outbound engines
-- Swipe files with effective & proven ads in virtually every startup industry: SaaS, eCommerce, corporate B2B, mobile apps & consumer products, agencies, etc. etc.
+- Swipe files with effective & proven ads in virtually every startup industry
-- Frameworks on how to <b>plot your financial models</b>, so you can scale with confidence once you hit initial traction.
-- Most importantly… you'll see the entire process of making a growth engine.
-Once you know how <b><i>to make one growth engine, you can make any growth engine.</i></b>
+- Detailed blueprints &amp; breakdown of the complete Facebook Ads engine
+- Case studies and “behind the scenes” recordings of multiple real-world startups
+- Learn the three predominant blueprints for inbound and "content-based" engines